mcarifio/emacs-project-build/README.md

 # emacs-project-build

+## Summary

 This repo is meant to be a "child repo" for [emacs](https://github.com/emacs-mirror/emacs).
 It provides some shell  scripts and other conveniences to build emacs from sources fetched via git.

+## Setup

 To use it, run these commands at the root of your emacs clone: